FREQUENTLY ASKED QUESTIONS

 Are residents in condominiums eligible to participate in the recycling program?

-Condominium associations must have a signed agreement with the City Attorney's Office to allow the City trucks onto the private streets before residents are eligible for the recycling program.
+Condominium associations must have a signed agreement with the Public Services Department to allow the City trucks onto the private streets before residents are eligible for the recycling program.

 Are residents in apartment complexes eligible to participate in the recycling program?